+Thank you for checking out the Personality and Social Dynamics Lab!
 The University of Oregon is a great place to go to grad school.
-You will do interesting work, you will be challenged intellectually and creatively, you will have an opportunity to work on important problems with multiple world-class faculty, you will have access to superb training and resources, and when you are done you will be well positioned for a career where you can use everything you learned to work on interesting problems.
+You will do interesting work, you will be challenged intellectually and creatively, you will have an opportunity to work on important problems with a lot of great faculty, you will have access to superb training and resources, and when you are done you will be well positioned for a career where you can use everything you learned to work on interesting problems.

 Below are some common questions about applying to grad school, and Sanjay’s answers:

 Right now I am reviewing applications start in our PhD program in the fall of 2020.
 If you are interested in applying for the 2020-2021 cycle, check back here closer to the application date.